micjabbour/MSqlQuery/README.md

   be used from the thread that creates it only (a limitation in the Qt5 SQL module)

 + As A consequence to the previous point , you can't use the Qt Classes (QSqlQuery, QSqlDatabase, QSqlQueryModel, ..) directly when using my classes.
-Because will try to access the database connection from A Thread Other the one that created it.
+Because they will try to access the database connection from A Thread Other the one that created it.

 + That is why I provide many synchronous functions , that behave exactly the same as the qt equivalents (as they just call them in the database thread behind the scenes).